h-terao/Alopex/README.md

 <h1 align='center'>Alopex</h1>

-Alopex is a small library that accelerates the prototyping of deep learning projects with JAX. **Currently, Alopex is in alpha version, and API will be changed in the future.**
+Alopex is a small library that accelerates the prototyping of deep learning projects with JAX.
+This library is developed for my research. **Currently, Alopex is in alpha version, and API will be changed in the future.**

 ## Installation